nordic96/nordic96/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on Frontend Development
-- 🌱 I’m currently learning ReactJS, Typescript, Redux, and many more!
-- 👯 I’m looking to collaborate on Establishing a structured testing environment for React based UI applications
 - 🤔 I’m looking for help with ...
 - 💬 Ask me about ...
 - 📫 How to reach me: rhrlgns96@gmail.com